Barracas, Buenos Aires

-Barracas is a barrio, or district, in the southeast part of the city of Buenos Aires, Argentina.
+Barracas is a barrio, or district, in the southeastern part of the city of Buenos Aires, Argentina.
 It is located between the railroad of Ferrocarril General Manuel Belgrano and the Riachuelo River, and the streets Regimiento de Patricios, Defensa, Caseros, Vélez Sársfield, Amancio Alcorta, Lafayette, and Lavardén.
-The name Barracas comes from the word barraca, which refers to a temporary construction of houses using rudimentary materials.
+The name "Barracas" comes from the word barraca, which refers to a temporary construction of houses using rudimentary materials.

 History

 In the 18th century, "Barracas" began to grow on the banks of the Riachuelo River, becoming a slave quarter, as well as an area for leather tanneries, and abattoirs.

 On March 24, 1791, a bridge was built that gave the neighborhood an important strategic value during the British invasions of the Río de la Plata.
 In 1858, part of this bridge was destroyed by flood and was replaced by a new iron bridge in 1871.
-There were a series of problems with this new bridge until the inauguration of its replacement in 1931 that still stands today.
+There were a series of problems with this new bridge until the inauguration of its replacement in 1931, which still stands today.

 Throughout most of the 19th century, the neighbourhood was home to some of the wealthiest families of the city.
 Santa Lucía avenue was the principal centre of activity and contained many of the city's most famous stores at the time.
 However, an 1871 yellow fever epidemic that swept through many southern parts of the city forced most wealthy families and the area's middle class to relocate to the north of the city, leaving the neighbourhood to become the working-class area that it remains today.

 A number of wealthy Argentine families retained properties in Barracas during much of the 20th century, maintaining them as rental units of varying quality.
 Immigrants, especially Italians, started to settle here and it became popular with the working-class.
 Modest cafés were opened, attracting people with a lower financial status.
 Factories dominated the economy of the area up until around 1980, although they continue to provide an important source of employment.

 The factories of Barracas began to close afterwards, and fewer train services were operated through the area.
 Freeway construction during the 1980s resulted in the loss of over 20 residential buildings and two public parks.
 The barrio set the stage for activist director Fernando Pino Solanas's 1987 film Sur (South).
 A chronicle of the lives of a group of friends and stockyards co-workers during Argentina's last dictatorship, Sur was as much an ode to Barracas as it was a narrative of the havoc many working-class Argentines lived through in that era.

 The painting of colorful façades on Calle Lanín by local artist Marino Santa María during the 1990s has helped foster a number of redevelopment projects in the area, notably the conversion of the former Piccaluga textile factory into upscale lofts, which was completed in 2008.